RobThePCGuy/ZmaCorK/README.md

 - After saving the BIOS changes make sure to have your Display Port (DP) cable connected.
 - I use a DP->HDMI cable that plugs into a ARC port on the TV so it pulls in the audio as well.
 - Once you start the PC it should take you to the OpenCore Bootloader.
-- Select macOS to boot it.
+- Select the recovery dmg to start macOS install.
+- Refer [here](https://dortania.github.io/OpenCore-Install-Guide/installation/installation-process.html#booting-the-opencore-usb) for any troubleshooting.